johnwdubois/rezonator/README.md

 * linguistic analysis
 * data visualization

 As a game design platform, the focus is on creating Games With a Purpose (GWAP), with appealing game play and clear visualization.
+The code is written GameMaker Language (GML) using  GameMaker Studio 2.
 An example of a game built with Rezonator is:

 * [RezTet](https://github.com/johnwdubois/rezonator_v2/wiki/6.1--RezTet:-A-game-of-words-in-all-the-right-places) (under development)

 To learn more about this project, consult the [Rezonator wiki](https://github.com/johnwdubois/rezonator_v2/wiki).
 Our wiki is where we post goals, plans, specifications, ideas, feedback, and so on for the development of Rezonator.
 For information on the status of specific tasks, consult our [project board](https://github.com/johnwdubois/rezonator_v2/projects/1).